ot4i/ace-maven-plugin/ChangeList.md

 (unpacking currently in workspace folder - but without further handling)
 - update/rewrite bar override (handling configPropFileDirectory, defaultPropertiesFile)
 - update/rewrite validate bar workspace logic (to ensure that only the required projects are in place)
 - update documentation
-- general cleanup (.project test file, bin/target folder etc.)
+- general cleanup  (.project test file, bin/target folder etc., end-of-lines etc.)
+- add sample pom for "combined build"

 Nice to have: